 The Richard Gilder Center for Science, Education, and Innovation will invite visitors to experience the American Museum of Natural History not only as a place of public exhibitions, but also as an active scientific and educational institution.
 Designed by architect Jeanne Gang of Studio Gang Architects and set into the Columbus Avenue side of the Museum complex at 79th Street, the Gilder Center will include new exhibition and learning spaces with state-of-the-art technology and access to the Museum’s world-class collections.
 At a time of urgent need to enhance the public understanding of science, the Gilder Center will expand access to a broader range of the Museum’s resources for students, teachers, and families, offering new learning opportunities and inviting all visitors to share in the excitement of discovery.

 Role + Responsibilities

-Over the last twenty years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
+Over the last twenty-five years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
 For the new Richard Gilder Center for Science, Education and Innovation, AMNH engaged Zubatkin to serve as their owner’s representative.
 In coordination with AMNH’s team, Zubatkin is responsible for overseeing the planning, design and construction of the building.
 The firm is also responsible for managing the financial reporting, project controls and the coordination of funding from multiple sources.

 - Client American Museum of Natural History

 - Location New York, NY

 Jury Award, Unbuilt – Cultural, Architizer A+ Awards, 2020